Membership Geeks

 One of Wishlist’s more unique features is their ‘Sequential Upgrade’ system which allows you to automatically move (or add) members to different membership levels after specific amounts of time.
 This can be great, but it’s also typically used for “drip feeding” content which isn’t ideal.
 It does allow you to drip content via either a specific start date or a specific amount of time though.

-This was always previously one of my least liked features of Wishlist – if you had a lot of content to drip it quickly became cumbersome and led to a huge amount of membership levels – however while version 3.0 of Wishlist still retains this feature it also introduced a new ‘Content Control‘ option which provides far more flexibility and perhaps makes Wishlist one of the most versatile options for different content release options.
+This was always previously one of my least liked features of Wishlist – if you had a lot of content to drip it quickly became cumbersome and led to a huge amount of membership levels – however while version 3.0 of Wishlist still retains this feature it also introduced a ‘Content Control‘ option which provides far more flexibility and perhaps makes Wishlist one of the most versatile options for different content release options.

-With this new Content Control feature you now have a streamlined ‘Content Scheduler' option which allows you to much more easily drip content and an ‘Content Archiver' option that allows you to remove access to content at a certain date for anyone who isn't yet a member (great for magazine style memberships).
 It also includes an interesting ‘Content Manager' which allows you options like re-posting content on a specific date or time frame (for example if you had an accountability post you wanted to show every month), or even moving it to another category or deleting it altogether.
 I don't think I've seen another membership plugin with these kind of options.

 With some payment processors, such as Stripe, you can pro-rate upgrades and choose what happens on cancellation (member immediately loses access or retains access until the end of their billing period).
 Payment features do vary widely by which payment processor/shopping cart you choose to integrate with though and Wishlist integrates with payment options slightly differently to most plugins.

 Unlike many membership plugins you can set Wishlist Member up so that members require your manual approval before being given access to the site (useful if offering a free membership) or you can also set things so that members must confirm their email address before their registration is processed.
-Of course you can still allow completely automatic registration as well though.

 Ease of Use